battlecode/battlecode-scaffold-2017/README.md

 - If using the former option, simply start every Gradle command with `gradle`.

-- If opting to use the wrapper, start every Gradle command with `./gradlew`, if using Unix, or `gradlew.bat`, if using Windows.
+- If opting to use the wrapper, start every Gradle command with `./gradlew`, if using Unix, or `gradlew`, if using Windows.

 - On every system you will need to set the `JAVA_HOME` environment variable to point to the installation path of your JDK.